 Financial Aid Warning

-At the end of a semester, a student placed on ACADEMIC PROBATION by the Academic Standing Committee (or a student continuing on ACADEMIC PROBATION if placed on that status during the semester) will be placed on FINANCIAL AID WARNING.
-A student placed on FINANCIAL AID WARNING remains eligible for financial aid in the subsequent semester.
-The Financial Aid Office will send letters to all students placed on ACADEMIC PROBATION stating that they have also been placed on FINANCIAL AID WARNING.
-For the purpose of this policy Strict Probation is considered a subcategory of ACADEMIC PROBATION.
+At the end of a semester, a student placed on Academic Probation by the Academic Standing who has a cumulative GPA below a 2.0, or is not meeting the PACE requirement for their grade level, will be placed on Financial Aid Warning.
+A student placed on Financial Aid Warning remains eligible for financial aid in the subsequent semester.
+The Financial Aid Office will send letters to these students stating that they have been placed on Financial Aid Warning.

-- At the end of the following semester, a student who has been placed on FINANCIAL AID WARNING at the end of the previous semester s/he will be reviewed.
-If the Academic Standing Subcommittee
+At the end of the following semester, a student who has been placed on Financial Aid Warning at the end of the previous semester s/he will be reviewed.

-- removes him/her from ACADEMIC PROBATION, s/he will be removed from FINANCIAL AID WARNING.
-The Financial Aid Office will send letters to all students removed from ACADEMIC PROBATION stating that they have also been removed from FINANCIAL AID WARNING.
+If the student’s cumulative GPA is above a 2.0, and/or the student is meeting the required PACE s/he will be removed from Financial Aid Warning.
+The Financial Aid Office will send letters to these students stating that they have been removed from FINANCIAL AID WARNING.

-- continues him/her on ACADEMIC PROBATION, s/he will be placed on FINANCIAL AID SUSPENSION and will be ineligible to receive financial aid in the following semester.
-S/he can file an appeal to be placed on FINANCIAL AID PROBATION by meeting the following conditions:
+If the student still does not have a cumulative GPA above 2.0 or is not meeting the required PACE for their grade level, s/he will be placed on Financial Aid Suspension and will be ineligible to receive financial aid in the following semester.
+S/he can file an appeal to be placed on Financial Aid Probation by meeting the following conditions:

 Financial Aid Suspension